-This web site is dedicated to the 230+ victims of sexual and other misconduct by community members in Collegeville, Minnesota (USA).
+This web site is dedicated to the 240+ victims of sexual and other misconduct by approximately 50 community members [ View ] in Collegeville, Minnesota (USA).
 The community includes Saint John’s Abbey, Saint John’s University, Saint John’s Prep School, the Liturgical Press, the Hill Museum and Manuscript Library and the School of Theology.

 In April of 2011, the Saint John’s admitted that 18 members of its community had been credibly accused of sexual misconduct.
 By September of 2012, and citing “rigorous investigations,” the number, according to a revamped Saint John’s web site, had quietly increased to 23 members.

 Ten of those credibly accused of sexual misconduct (including sodomy of a minor) still live on campus and are able to walk freely among the students.

 As of June of 2013, Father Dan Ward and Father Mel Taylor remian under investigation (since October of 2012) for sexual misconduct.
 For years, Father Ward has been Saint John’s chief legal strategist with regard to sexual misconduct.
 According to multiple alleged victims, Father Ward has been molesting and threatening both male and female students since 1974.

 Many personnel on campus have looked the other way as young students — and young monks — were victimized.
 To this day, not a single person on campus has had the courage to say, “ENOUGH!”

 Even football coach John Gagliardi, by his own account, knew about misconduct on campus.
 Despite his knowledge and understanding of the problem in the 50s, 60s and 70s, Gagliardi has yet to comment on sexual misconduct at Saint John’s, despite being very open about Joe Paterno, Jerry Sandusky and the problems at Penn State.

 Abbot John Klassen and Fr.
 Rene McGraw have each referred to the “crimes” committed in Collegeville.
 Despite their deep knowledge of those crimes, Klassen, McGraw and Father Dan Ward, along with those members of the Saint John’s community who have remained silent, including Gagliardi and others, have done their best to keep the real history of abuse and misconduct out of the public eye.